 ITIL 4 is finally here!
-If you don’t know what ITIL is – it’s the most used, and globally recognized, framework of IT service management (ITSM) best practice.
+If you don’t know what ITIL is – it’s the most used, and globally recognized, framework of IT service management (ITSM) best practice - check our definitive ITIL guide.
 ITIL is used by millions of practitioners, managers, and IT service providers every day, with ITIL 4 its latest iteration that brings with it many changes.

 If you’re still wanting to find out more about ITIL 4, or simply ITIL, then here are some new features that will help you to get up to speed and to improve your IT service delivery and support game.